Giulio2002/bsol/README.md

 Average Gas Usage: 21284 Gas
 Average Gas Usage per execution: 284 Gas
 ```
-BETH benchmarks every method of every smart contract in a given solidity file that:
+BSOL benchmarks every method of every smart contract in a given solidity file that:
 * Benchmark at the beggining of its name (if not: the method is ignored)
-* Requires 0 arguments (if more argument BETH gives out an error message)
+* Requires 0 arguments (if more argument BSOL gives out an error message)

 so the following bechmarks won't be executed:
 ```js